ArtemChebotko/cassandra4-virtual-tables/step4.md

 and the node.

 Let's create more connections.
-Before we begin, make sure that the message in `python-terminal` says `DSE driver successfully installed.`
+Before we begin, make sure that the message in `python-terminal` says `Cassandra driver successfully installed.`

 ✅ First, let's start a Python interpreter console (or _REPL_) and connect to the node from there.
 Start the Python interpreter in `python-terminal`: